You are at the top of the page

 Those of the highest ranks preferred to wash in rose-scented water, which may not have been as effective as the coarse soap, made mainly of tallow, used by lower classes.

-Perfumed oils were popular at court, very useful to disguise any lingering body odours.
+Perfumed oils were popular at court; these were very useful to disguise any lingering body odours.
 They would be rubbed into hair, or into the fabric of clothes.

 Painting with a river running down the middle with people by the riverside performng various jobs.
 Buildings can be seen in the background